 Part 2 of the RiverTrek 2013 Adventure is now online.
 Witness some of the long term damage done to the river, and tag along as we take advantage of this year’s higher water to paddle into one of our area’s “quintessential” swamps.
 If you missed Part 1, catch it here.
+In 2012, we paddled the river in it’s entirety.

 Rob Diaz de Villegas WFSU-TV